BSidesSF/bsidessf.github.io/privacy.md

 # Disclosure

 BSidesSF will not sell, trade, or otherwise disclose your Personal Information to third parties except when necessary to fulfill your conference registration and participation or when compelled to by a valid and legal court order.
+If we are going to release your Personal Information, our policy is to provide you with notice unless we are prohibited from doing so by law or court order (including orders under 18 U.S.C. § 2705(b)).